 A rare species throughout Belgium.

-The adults have been observed from June till August.
+The adults have been observed from half May towards September.

 The larva feeds on Ulmus minor and Ulmus glabra.
 Its known, if the larva is dislodged from its normal foodplant it accepts other food sources as Acer campestre and Stellaria holostea.